 Do you have an outstanding eye for detail?
 Are you familiar with medical terminology?
 Do you like using the latest technology?
-If so, you might want to consider an electronic medical records (EMR) abstractor/auditor job.
+If so, you might want to consider a job as an electronic medical records specialist.

-Today, the EMR abstractor/auditor job is heavily influenced by the shift by healthcare systems, hospitals, medical offices and health plans to electronic medical records.
+Today, the abstractor job is heavily influenced by the shift by healthcare systems, hospitals, medical offices and health plans to electronic medical records.
 Bringing a keen eye for minutiae and strong software knowledge, these professionals help healthcare offices update their record keeping using the latest technology.

 What are the daily responsibilities?

 The job duties of an electronic medical records auditor/abstractor include reviewing patient files and abstracting (i.e., extracting) key data.
 These details are then entered into electronic files.

 Sometimes you'll work with paper files, but you may also have to transfer data from one EMR to another.
 In some case, you’ll serve as a liaison with other offices, so you must keep your verbal and written communication skills sharp.

 What salary can you expect?